Toyota Tsusho

 Environmental

 Toyota Tsusho has committed to carbon neutrality targets aligned with Toyota Group's environmental ambitions.
-The company's direct mining interests in Africa carry environmental responsibilities including water management, land rehabilitation, and emissions control at extraction and processing sites.
-CFAO's commercial operations generate environmental impacts through vehicle distribution (promoting internal combustion engine vehicles in markets with limited emissions regulation), logistics operations, and consumer goods distribution with associated packaging and waste challenges.
+CFAO's commercial operations generate environmental impacts through vehicle distribution, logistics operations, and consumer goods distribution with associated packaging, transport, and waste challenges.
+Any environmental responsibilities tied to African mine ownership should be stated only where a current ownership source exists.

 Social

 Social impacts are the most sensitive dimension of Toyota Tsusho's corridor profile.
 The DRC cobalt supply chain involves well-documented human rights risks, including child labour in artisanal mining, unsafe working conditions, community displacement, and inadequate benefit-sharing with mining-affected communities.
-Toyota Tsusho's exposure to these risks is primarily indirect — through offtake purchases rather than direct mine operation — but indirect exposure does not eliminate responsibility under international frameworks such as the UN Guiding Principles on Business and Human Rights.
+Toyota Tsusho's exposure to these risks should be assessed as potential indirect supply-chain exposure unless company disclosures identify direct procurement links.

-CFAO's extensive African workforce (21,000+ employees) creates direct social responsibilities including fair labour practices, workplace safety, and community engagement across more than 30 countries.
-Labour conditions in CFAO's African operations vary significantly by country and sector, with pharmaceutical distribution and automotive services presenting different risk profiles than the DRC cobalt supply chain.
-Our monitoring tracks CFAO labour practices alongside Toyota Tsusho's mineral procurement activities to provide a comprehensive view of the company's social impact across the corridor region.
+CFAO's extensive African workforce, reported by Toyota Tsusho's Africa Division at more than 23,000 employees, creates direct social responsibilities including fair labour practices, workplace safety, and community engagement across the continent.
+Labour conditions in CFAO's African operations vary significantly by country and sector, with pharmaceutical distribution and automotive services presenting different risk profiles than battery-mineral supply chains.

 ESG Assessment

-Positive: Toyota Group governance framework; Japan Corporate Governance Code compliance; investment in supply chain traceability technology; battery recycling partnership with Orano reduces long-term virgin material demand; CFAO healthcare division provides essential medicine access in underserved markets; commitment to OECD Due Diligence Guidance for mineral supply chains; multi-pathway approach to battery materials reduces over-dependence on any single source country.
+Positive: Toyota Group governance framework; Japan Corporate Governance Code compliance; CFAO healthcare division provides essential medicine access in underserved markets; multi-pathway approach to battery materials may reduce over-dependence on any single source country.

-Concerns: Limited public disclosure on DRC-specific cobalt due diligence findings; indirect supply chain exposure to artisanal mining human rights risks; CFAO's commercial operations promote internal combustion vehicles in markets with weak emissions regulation; Japanese disclosure norms produce less granular country-level ESG reporting than European standards; labour conditions across CFAO's 30+ country African workforce difficult to monitor consistently; cobalt offtake agreements may lack enforceable ESG conditionality.
+Concerns: Limited public disclosure on DRC-specific cobalt due diligence findings; potential indirect supply chain exposure to artisanal mining human rights risks; CFAO's commercial operations promote internal combustion vehicles in markets with weak emissions regulation; Japanese disclosure norms produce less granular country-level ESG reporting than European standards; labour conditions across a large African workforce are difficult to monitor consistently; undisclosed cobalt procurement arrangements cannot be assessed for enforceable ESG conditionality.

 Lobito Corridor Rating: Pending formal assessment